 Commercial Driver License (CDL) Third Party Examiner (TPE) Program

-Each Third Party Skills Test Examiner must have a minimum of five years as a successful school bus driver trainer and possess knowledge of commercial driver’s license requirements.
+Each Third Party Skills Test Examiner must have a minimum of two years as a successful school bus driver and possess knowledge of commercial driver’s license requirements.
 Each candidate must complete a six-day examiner-specific training conducted by Educational Service District and the Department of Licensing.
 Curriculum for the course follows existing DOL testing standards as well as the American Association of Motor Vehicle Administrators (AAMVA) guidelines.